AnthonyMedina3654/CircuitPython/README.md

 ### Wiring

 ### Reflection
-the distance sensor was hard for me because i could not stay on task to save my life, but we're here now and finished.
+the distance sensor was hard for me because i could not stay on task to save my life, but we're here now and finished. the old code i had available to me helped a lot.